SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The SOX2 gene provides instructions for making a protein that plays a critical role in the formation of many different tissues and organs during embryonic development.
+The SOX2 protein plays a critical role in regulating the genes that are involved in the formation of many different tissues and organs during embryonic development.
 The SOX2 protein is especially important for the development of the eyes.
-This protein regulates the activity of other genes by attaching (binding) to specific regions of DNA.
-On the basis of this action, the SOX2 protein is called a transcription factor.

 Health Conditions Related to Genetic Changes